 Match Day Administration

-61. Regimental mascots and other such paraphernalia are encouraged by the ARU.
+66. Regimental mascots and other such paraphernalia are encouraged by the ARU.
 However, their inclusion must not convey advantage to either side or unnecessarily delay proceedings.
-Any pre-match parade of any sort will be coordinated by the senior ARURS official, and not exceed whatever they may see fit, and in keeping with rugby unions laws.
+Any pre-match parade of any sort will be coordinated by the senior ARURS official.

 The Season Format

-68. At the end of the round robin stages if table points are equal, position shall be determined by: total bonus points, then points difference, then winner of the match between those two teams, then most tries scored.
+72. At the end of the round robin stages if table points are equal, position shall be determined by: total wins, then bonus points, then point’s difference, then winner of the match between those two teams, then most tries scored.

 76. In the knock out stages of the competition there is a need to gain a result on the day, a draw will not do.
 In this instance the following provisions are made.
 After regular time there will be a 5min gap.
 Teams will swap ends.
 Teams will play a further 2 x 10 mins each way, swapping ends at half time.
 The team with the highest score at the end of 20mins will be the winner.
 The complete 20mins will be played.
 If the scores remain tied, there will be a further gap of 5 mins as teams swap ends again.
 Teams will now play a 10 min sudden death period.
 If either team score in any way, they will be declared the winners immediately and the contest will stop at that point.
 If after this 10mins a winner is not found there will be a drop kick penalty shoot out.
 Teams will nominate 5 kickers, who must have been playing in the last session.
 They will all attempt a drop kick at goal from anywhere behind the 22m line.
 The team with the most successful kicks wins.
 If the scores remain equal, extra kickers will be drafted in, one at a time until a winner is found.
 Only those on the pitch for the last 10 mins may kick at goal.
 If after 15 kicks at goal the scores remain tied the trophy will be shared.

 77. In all matches in the competitions 8 replacements from a total of 8 may be used.
-From earlier rules, it should be noted that at least 2 of the replacements must be front row players.
+Prem leagues require that at least 2 of the replacements must be front row players.

 78. In Champ leagues replacements may return to the field if all other substitutes have been used.
 This is not rolling subs but does add some flexibility.